hmmbob/HomeAssistantConfig/Readme.md

 # My Lovelace setup
 ## Mobile, or not?
 We are using Home Assistant mostly from our phones, so in April 2020 I decided to redo my frontend to a mobile only view.
 This allows me to just focus on making this view look and work good.
+After all, when using a desktop I am mostly tweaking my setup anyway and thus mostly using the developer tools.
 My Lovelace setup is *heavily* inspired by [jmart518](https://twitter.com/jmart518): I got triggerd by this [tweet](https://twitter.com/jmart518/status/1242464036454674432) of him.

 ## Resources
 I've extended the possibilities of the standard Lovelace interface through multiple plugins installed through [HACS](https://hacs.xyz/).
 In my configuration I am using the following plugins: